QuickShop-Community/QuickShop-Hikari/README.md

 follow [Google Java Style](https://google.github.io/styleguide/javaguide.html).
 Also do not increase the plugin version number.
 Thank you very much!

+And you can make yourself fork then publish it, no request required.

 To compile the QuickShop and debug it by yourself, please follow these steps:

 0. Make sure you're using Java16 JDK in your PATH.
 1. Compile main-project without signature by using debug profile: `mvn install -Pdebug`
-2. Start your server with extra flag to skip the QuickShop signature
+2. Start your server and go on.
-   checks: `-Dorg.maxgamer.quickshop.util.envcheck.skip.SIGNATURE_VERIFY`

 ## Maven